 Because of this action by the Chamber of Commerce, immigrants passing through the area didn’t know the sausage in a bun by the American moniker “hot dog.”
 Instead, the handheld food would have been known to immigrants as a “coney island.”

 My version is NYC-based to the core, plus it also includes the TFD Magic touches that distinguish all my recipes!
+Enjoy it with some delicious Apple pie, if you’re so inclined! 🙂

 Enjoy the Big Game, Citizens! 🙂